 SCHOLARSHIP FOR JEWISH STUDENTS

-Check back for more information on CRCC Asia’s and KAHAL’s Scholarship for Jewish Students.
-Applications will open some time in Fall 2019 for a fully funded, one month CRCC Asia Internship Program in Beijing or Ho Chi Minh City.
+Click below to apply for a fully funded, one month CRCC Asia Internship Program in Beijing or Ho Chi Minh City.
 This scholarship includes: accommodations, roundtrip airfare, internship placement, 24/7 on site support, cultural activities, a visa, and more.
+The deadline to apply is November 30, 2019.

 Email Becca Flyer (Becca@KahalAbroad.org) for more information.